tonykaralis/TmdbEasy/README.md

 ## Using the library

-In order to make use of any of the features contained in this library you must create an instance of 'EasyClient' and pass as the parameter the TMDB Api key acquired form the [themoviedb.org](https://www.themoviedb.org/).
+In order to make use of any of the features contained in this library you must create an instance of 'EasyClient' and pass as the parameter the TMDB Api key acquired from the [themoviedb.org](https://www.themoviedb.org/).
 If you do not do so any further usage will throw exceptions.

 You may see the 'EasyClient' object as your main entry point to the library, which makes things much simpler for you.